Ovation Grant Recipients

 Nerman Museum of Contemporary Art

-On the designated performing arts campus at the University of Missouri – Kansas City, the Conservatory is a community that advances creativity, performance, scholarship, and learning in the arts.
-We are a vital partner in Kansas City’s rich cultural environment, providing the highest level of professional instruction and an extensive array of performances.
-As a community we collaborate to balance tradition and innovation, diversity and unity, as we seek to serve art and humanity.
+UMKC Conservatory is a vital partner in Kansas City’s rich cultural environment, providing the highest level of professional instruction and an extensive array of performances.
+As a community, we collaborate to balance tradition and innovation with diversity and unity, as we seek to serve art and humanity.
+For more than a century, UMKC Conservatory has been a leader in creating the city’s cultural riches and in extending UMKC’s reach nationally and internationally.
+Focused upon creativity, performance, scholarship and learning in the arts, UMKC Conservatory is, at heart, a community of warm and fiercely dedicated people.